 - 1/2 cup almond meal

-- Prepare flax eggs in a large mixing bowl and preheat oven to 375 degrees F (190 C).
+- Prepare flax eggs in a large mixing bowl by mixing flaxseed meal and water and let rest for a few minutes.
+Preheat oven to 375 degrees F (190 C).

 - Prepare muffin tin with liners or lightly grease them.

-- To flax eggs mashed banana, agave or maple syrup, olive oil and whisk to combine.
+- To the flax eggs, add mashed banana, agave or maple syrup, olive oil and whisk to combine.